The Isle of Dogs isn’t what it was. In the 1980s and 90s, I’d visit friends by Marsh Wall. It was local. It took ages to get there from anywhere.

 Now it’s home to Canary Wharf, a haven for industrialised commerce and global finance.
-The Isle of Dogs is a bit of blue collar East London adopted by multinationals, home to banks and bankers with uniform pied-à-terres by the river.
+The Isle of Dogs in East London was colonised by multinationals.
+It’s home to banks and bankers with uniform pied-à-terres by the river.

 All games from Mike Seaborne‘s new book The Isle of Dogs: Before the big money.